 Proving negligence and valuing a claim requires both time and experience to do correctly, making it best to work with a skilled attorney who has experience with all aspects of car accident law.

-To find out what your car crash claim is worth, call (305) 440-0450 or complete the contact form on this page to schedule a free consultation with Lavent Law.
+To find out what your car crash claim is worth, call (305) 440-0450 or complete the contact form to schedule a free consultation with Lavent Law.